 Dont forget your First Aid Kit!

-Visa requirements: If you are a national of United Kingdom, USA, Canada, Europe and Australia, an entry visa can be obtained at port of entry at $50 USD.
+Prior to the above conditions, If you are a national of United Kingdom, USA, Canada, Europe and Australia, an entry visa could be obtained at port of entry at $50 USD.
+Not any more.

-If you will be visiting another East African Country, and are a US national you can obtain a multiple-entries visa online or at port of entry at $100 USD.
+If you will be visiting another East African Country, and are a US national you could obtain a multiple-entries visa online.
+Not sure if you can do this at port of entry at $100 USD anymore.

 Please don’t take our word for it, be sure to check with your embassy or consulate for the most up to date immigration or tourist requirements and information.